Van Brienenoord Bridge: History

 An average of 150.000 ships pass the bridge every year.
 Approximately 500 of these ships require the bridge to be opened, a process which takes 18 minutes total.
-Suspending road traffic and opening the bridge takes 4 minutes, letting the ship pass takes 10 minutes, and closing the bridge requires another 4 minutes.
+Stopping road traffic and opening the bridge takes 4 minutes; ship passage, 10 minutes; and closing the bridge another 4 minutes.
 During this time, road traffic is blocked by boom barriers.
-As of November 2005, the bridge is no longer controlled locally but from the nearby city of Rhoon, where the region's Road Traffic Control is located.
+As of November 2005, the bridge is no longer controlled locally but from the nearby city of Rhoon, by the region's Road Traffic Control.

-A request to open the bridge for shipping needs to be made at the harbor authorities at least three hours in advance.
+A request to open the bridge for ship traffic must be made with harbor authorities at least three hours in advance.

-An electro-mechanical failure on 17 March 2006 left the bridge open for about an hour, on the middle of day, causing traffic jams up to 7 kilometres in length.
-The western bridge was closed first, restoring traffic to Breda.
+An electro-mechanical failure on 17 March 2006 left the bridge open for about an hour, in mid-day, causing traffic jams up to seven kilometres.
+Engineers closed the western bridge first, restoring traffic to Breda.
 The eastern bridge was closed at approximately 1 AM, restoring traffic to The Hague and Utrecht.
 On 5 November 2006 it failed to close again, this time due to an electrical failure, forcing engineers to close the bridge manually.